-Epilepsy is a condition of recurrent, unprovoked seizures.
+Epilepsy is a condition of recurrent (two or more), unprovoked seizures.
 Seizures occur when the electrical pathways in the brain do not work properly.
 Some people can even talk through a seizure.
 Others may appear to be "absent," with their eyes open, but unable to respond or remember what was said.
 Of course, many people recognize convulsions as seizures, too, but it is important to keep in mind that seizures can appear differently.
 (A provoked seizure would be one due to blood sugar, fever-called febrile which are harmless, meningitis, or some other reason.
 Big Sis had two febrile seizures as a baby/toddler, however because they were due to her spike in body temperature, she does not have epilepsy.)

 Anyone who has witnessed a seizure knows that it is scary...terrifying, really.
 (I have witnessed a diabetic seizure, two febrile seizures, and Brother's.
 They were all scary.)
 My friend described to me how when her baby had a seizure, her husband dropped to his knees and begged for his daughter's life.
 I suspect many in his shoes do the same thing.

 Brother does not have epilepsy, however, he has been under a doctor's care for the past two and a half years due to a seizure he had days before his first birthday.
 UPDATE: Brother DOES have epilepsy now.
 He has had a second, unprovoked seizure.
 It was a Thursday morning.
 I could hear Brother making whimpering sounds through the baby monitor.
 These sounds were not unusual, so I ignored it.
 I prepared breakfast for Big Sis, put her on the bus, and took a shower.
 After all of that, I went into Brother's room.
 He was convulsing in his crib.